Bathrooms

 If your walls are a true "Orange Peel", that's

-is to add 85% to the regular installation price.
+estimate is to add 150% to the installation price.

 Wallpaper Stores